-- 1. Assign a code/identification number to each battery / cell. - Record the specific gravity, voltage and temperature of each battery when the battery is first received and equalized, and before and after each charge. - 3.
+- 1. Assign a code/identification number to each battery / cell. - 2.
+Designate a "pilot cell" for each battery.
+Record the specific gravity, voltage and temperature of the pilot cell when the battery is first received and equalized, and before and after each charge.
+The readings taken on the pilot cell are considered to represent the specific gravity, voltage and temperature of all the cells.
+Always use the same cell for the pilot cell.
+The pilot cell should be positioned near the center of the battery and can be identified with a marking of some sort on the intercell connector shroud or cell cover. - 3.
 At least once each month, measure and compare the specific gravity of all the cells.
 The readings should be uniform from cell to cell.
-If the specific gravity readings fall 20 points (0.20) below the nominal specific gravity reading of 1.265, the electrolyte levels should be checked and brought up to a uniform level before checking for a second time.
-If, at any time, the readings are 20 points (.020) greater than the nominal specific gravity readings of 1.265, or the range of the on-charge cell voltage readings is more than 0.15 volts, the battery could be showing signs of cell failure.
+If the specific gravity readings fall 20 points (0.20) below the nominal specific gravity reading of 1.250, the electrolyte levels should be checked and brought up to a uniform level before checking for a second time.
+If, at any time, the readings are 20 points (.020) greater than the nominal specific gravity readings of 1.250, or the range of the on-charge cell voltage readings is more than 0.15 volts, the battery could be showing signs of cell failure.
 Contact your authorized East Penn Mfg Representative. - 4.
 Remember to accurately record the number of cycles, specific gravity, temperature and voltage readings; and all maintenance and repair information for every battery.
 Maintenance Report Appendix A is an example of a basic record-keeping form.